Online AM Guide

 AM Program Overview

-Before we get into how to work the equipment, there's a number of things that are part of the AM program that you should be aware of, and these are listed below.
+Before we get into how to work the equipment, there's a number of things that are part of the AM program that you should be aware of:

 AM Shows

-This might be obvious, but your first priority is the show you run in the AM studio.
+Your first priority is the show you run in the AM studio.
 These are 1.5 hours long, once a week, and you'll follow this format.
 You'll need to make up any shows you miss because it's important to get as much time in the AM studio as possible.
-If you know you're going to have to miss a show, let me know as soon as possible.
+If you know you're going to have to miss a show, let the AMPD know as soon as possible.
 To see when your shows are this semester, follow this link.

 Staff Participation